-The following properties are mapped to SE01 (default SE) and SE00 (no authentication method required).
+The following properties are mapped to SE01 and SE00.

-SE ID Properties '00' The global Application PIN is disabled AND (the Universal PIN is either disabled or enabled and used or not known) '01' The current global Application PIN is enabled OR the Universal PIN is enabled but it is not to be used for verification AND the global Application PIN is disabled
+SE ID Properties '00' (The global Application PIN is disabled AND the Universal PIN is disabled) OR (The global Application PIN is disabled AND the Universal PIN is enabled and used) '01' The global Application PIN is enabled OR (the global Application PIN is disabled AND the Universal PIN is enabled but not used)

 The above requirements are derived from table 9.1.
 A multi-application capability UICC shall support the use of SE00 and SE01 in order to allow application verification requirement to be replaced by the Universal PIN.
-A multi-application capability terminal shall support SEID referencing in EF{ABB} .
+A multi-application capability terminal shall support SEID referencing in EF{ARR}.

-Universal PI N status

-PIN to verify E NE

-E APPL_PIN APPL_PIN SE01 SE01

-APPL_PIN status NE UUP Universal_PIN SE00 NO PIN SE00

-NE DUUP NO PIN SE01 NO PIN SE00

-- · • e qualifier set to '08').
-I (usage qualifier set to o '00').
+Universal PIN status PIN to verify NE APPL_PIN APPL PIN Ε SE01 SE01 UUP Universal PIN NO PIN APPL_PIN status SE00 SE00 NE DUUP NO PIN NO PIN SE01 SE00 UUP: Use Universal PIN (usage qualifier set to '08').
+Key: DUUP: Do not Use Universal PIN (usage qualifier set to '00').